paprikati/paprikati.github.io/_posts/2020-12-28-gcp-point-in-time.md

 Follow the instructions in the [Google docs](https://cloud.google.com/sql/docs/mysql/backup-recovery/pitr#perform-pitr) to specify your binlog file and location to trigger a point-in-time recovery.
 Then go for a coffee (ours took about 4 hours) and you should have a database as it was at your original timestamp!
 Congrats 🎉

-# Post script
+## Post script

 Note that, as you can see in Google's own docs on [how to do this](https://cloud.google.com/sql/docs/mysql/backup-recovery/pitr#coordinates), you can see binary log events from a normal mysql client by running `SHOW BINLOG EVENTS`.
-However, this gets you lots of useful information *except* mind-bogglingly the timestamp, which means if you know what timestamp you are looking for, it is spectacularly unhelpful.
-This may be useful if you know exactly what query you want to restore until, but if like us you just have a timestamp it's not very useful.
+This gets you lots of useful information *except* (mind-bogglingly) the timestamp, which means if you only have a timestamp it is spectacularly unhelpful.
+This may be useful if you know exactly what query you want to restore until.